On this rock I will build my church

 The church has a long history of serving the communities around her.
 The church keeps a stocked food pantry for those who need it.
 A clothing give away is also conducted at least once a year.
 Meals on wheels were provided for nearly twenty years in the 1970's and 1980's.
 A "Thursday School" program provided for children in the 1970's through the early 1990's.
 Many will also remember the bus ministry of the 1970's.

 The church has been a mission minded church.
-For many years it oversaw the work of Windle Kee's son, Paul, who serves as missionary to Cameroon, Africa.
-Other mission efforts include support to missionaries in Russia and the Far East, as well as helping support a prison ministry in Missouri.
+For many years it oversaw the work of Windle Kee's son, Paul, who served as a missionary to Cameroon, Africa.
+Other mission efforts include support to missionaries in Russia and the Far East, as well as suppored a prison ministry in Missouri.
 From time to time the church supports one-of-a-kind personal evangelistic mission efforts.

 As is set out in the Bible, we are not connected with any denominational organization, ruling convention, or national or world headquarters.
 Our headquarters is in heaven with Jesus as our head.
 The Bible authorizes elders to serve in the capacity of overseers or bishops (1 Timothy 3:1-7 and Titus 1:5-9).
 We have such men who serve faithfully as elders.
 They have charge of seeing that the church of Christ faithfully holds to the precepts of the Bible in teaching, service and worship.

 The New Testament church was served by deacons, men who helped meet the needs of the church.
 One example of how deacons served is found in Acts 6:1-6.
 We have qualified men presently serving in this capacity (1 Timothy 3:8-13).
 They work diligently to serve this congregation of Christians in accordance with the guidance given in the Bible.